junior-jl/learning-python/object-oriented-programming/notes.md

 Private attributes cannot be accessed directly from outside the class but can be accessed from inside the class.

-The aim is to keep it hiddent from the users and other classes.
-Unlike in many different languages, it is not a widespread practice in Python to keep the data members private since we do not want to create hindrances for the users.
+The aim is to keep it hidden from the users and other classes.
+Unlike in different languages, it is not a widespread practice in Python to keep the data members private since we do not want to create hindrances for the users.
 We can make members private using the double underscore **\_\_** prefix.
 Trying to access private attributes in the main code will generate an _error_.
 An example is shown below.

 ```python
 class Employee: